samdg441/ReverseMortgageSimulator/README.md

 `git clone "https://github.com/emmanuelcalad0615/ReverseMortgageSimulator"`

-Open the command prompt and put the relative path of the program:
+Open the command prompt and put the relative path of the program (Replace "..." with the path of the project folder:

 `cd ...\ReverseMortgageSimulator\src\Console`